t-eckert/minnote/README.md

 # Minnote

-A small, local text editor for the web.
+A small, local text editor in the browser.